ST Edge AI Core - Command-line Interface

 -n/--name STR

-type) for the imported
+Indicates the C-name (C-string type) for the imported

-different models (default: "network"
+directories for different models (default: "network").

-). -
+- Optional

 -c/--compression STR